Clickybunty/Collatz/README.md

 # 📘 The Collatz Bound – Analysis of Central Dynamics and Convergence

 _A mathematical paper on the Collatz Conjecture by Stevan Menicanin_

 [🔗 Deutsche Version unten](#-die-collatz-schranke--untersuchung-der-zentralen-dynamik-und-konvergenz)

-## ✭ Version Note (Version 1.1)
+## ✭ Version Note (Version 1.2)

-**Current Version:** 1.1 – *Logarithmic instead of exponential reduction*
+**Current Version:** 1.2 – *Probability Analysis of Convergence and Reference to Terence Tao*
-After further numerical analysis, it was determined that the number of reduction steps grows on average with \( O(\log_2 n) \), which describes a logarithmic decrease instead of an exponential one.
-The corresponding textual description has been adjusted in the paper without affecting the mathematical validity of the statements.
+After further numerical analysis, it was determined that the probability of forming a new stable cycle is exponentially decreasing.
+The paper has been extended to include a probabilistic analysis, confirming that the probability of deviation from the known cycle \( \{4,2,1\} \) converges exponentially to zero.

 ## 📜 Abstract